Agoric/documentation/main/glossary/README.md

 methods of three different kinds to deal with [fungible](#fungible) assets (values are natural numbers) and [non-fungible](#non-fungible) assets (values are an array or object).
 The three AmountMathKinds are
 - `MathKind.NAT`: Used with fungible assets.
 Amount values are natural numbers (non-negative integers).
 Default value.
-- `MathKind.STRING_SET`: Used with non-fungible assets.
-Amount values are arrays of strings.
 - `MathKind.SET`: Used with non-fungible assets.
-Amount values are arrays of objects or records with multiple properties.
+Amount values are arrays of strings, numbers, objects, or other comparable values.
+  Values should never include promises (they aren't comparable), or payments, purses, and anything else that can't be shared freely.

 For more information, see the [ERTP Guide's AmountMath section](/ertp/guide/amount-math.md) and the [ERTP API's AmountMath section](/ertp/api/amount-math.md).